nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/data-transfer/data-transfer-from-to-vm.md

 **ii.
 Copying Files From Another Computer to the NERC VM:**

-From a terminal/shell on your computer (or another server or cluster) where you have access to the SSH Private Key you’ll issue your SCP command.
+From a terminal/shell on your computer (or another server or cluster) where you have access to the SSH Private Key, you'll issue your SCP command.
 The syntax is:

     scp -i <Your SSH Private Key including Path> ./<Your Local File> <Default User name based on OS>@<Your Floating IP of VM>:~/`

-This copies the file `<Your Local File>` from the current (i.e. `.` is a Unix shortcut for the current directory path) directory on the computer you issued the command on to your home (`~` is a Unix shortcut for `my home directory`) on your NERC's VM.
+This copies the file `<Your Local File>` from the current directory on the computer you issued the command from, to your home directory on your NERC VM. (recall that `.` is a Unix shortcut for the current directory path and `~` is a Unix shortcut for `my home directory`)

 For e.g.